 Five tips for a better sleep

 Getting enough sleep is essential in keeping us happy, healthy and energised.
-Most of us are recommended an average of six to nine hours each night if we are to function fully and feel good the next day.
+Most of us are recommended an average of 6-9 hours each night if we are to function fully and feel good the next day.
 Some people may need more, others less – but we all need it.

 You may not be able to control a bump in the night waking you up, but there are some ways you can promote sleep – from making sure the room temperature is just right to taking time to destress and unwind early in the evening.

-Here are our five tips for a better sleep.
+Here are our five tips for better sleep.

 You may think you need a cosy, warm bedroom to get a good night’s sleep but actually, a cooler room temperature is best.
 Too hot or too cold and you can disturb your body clock, so try switching off the heating an hour earlier than usual, or opening a window to welcome in some fresh air.